 After that, your dog will start undergoing heartworm prevention medication, inflammatory medication, and antibiotics.
 After about a month, your vet will administer heartworm medication, consisting of three shots over two months.

-After getting the shots, it is best to keep your dog relaxed and calm in the following months.
+After getting the shots, it’s best to keep your dog relaxed and calm in the following months.
 When the medicine starts to kill the heartworms, they will break into small chunks, blocking the blood circulation to the lungs or heart.
 There is a higher possibility of this happening when your dog exercises and the blood pumps faster or harder than usual.

 Six months after the heartworm medication, your veterinarian will perform another blood test to ensure if the worms have become eradicated.
 If the parasitic worms are still present, your dog will need to undergo another round of shots.
 Otherwise, you will only need to continue giving your pet preventive medication for the rest of their lives.
-It is also crucial to have your dog tested every year for heartworms to be safe.
+Plus, it is also crucial to have your dog tested every year for heartworms to be safe.

-When it is time for the annual vet check-up of your dog, contact the office of your vet beforehand.
+When it’s time for the annual vet check-up of your dog, contact the office of your vet beforehand.
 You must ask your vet if you need to provide a stool sample for the vet to check under a microscope during the visit.
 If yes, scoop up a stool sample immediately after your dog defecates and seal it in a plastic bag.

 Parasitic worms can pass from a mother dog to a puppy in utero or after birth through her milk while nursing.
 Since parasitic worms are common in puppies, veterinarians often suggest curing worm infestations in puppies as soon as possible, significantly when they are between two to three weeks old.